Do Disasters Always Lead to an Increase in Intimate Partner Violence?

 with Alyssa Leng

-We examine how an earthquake in Papua New Guinea changed attitudes about and the prevalence of intimate partner violence (IPV).
-Although there are several reasons why disasters can aggravate IPV, the acceptability of IPV amongst men in disaster-affected regions significantly declined.
-There was a smaller and noisier decline in reported incidents of IPV, driven by declines amongst women least likely to underreport IPV.
+We examine how a severe earthquake changed attitudes about and the prevalence of intimate partner violence (IPV) in Papua New Guinea.
+Although there are several reasons why disasters can aggravate IPV, we illustrate a large decline in the acceptability of IPV amongst men in disaster-affected regions and a smaller and noisier decline in reported incidents of IPV, driven entirely by strong declines amongst women who are least likely to underreport violence.
+We further illustrate a potential mechanism explaining the improvement, where we find evidence consistent with an expanded role for women in the household.
 The results highlight that the responsibilities of household members and social norms can change in sufficiently turbulent disasters, which can lead to IPV improvements, and that measurement issues need to be better addressed to improve understanding of IPV.

 World Bank Policy Research Working Paper WPS10176